HamBird/NAIT-Capstone/README.md

 # NAIT-Capstone
+This project was developed as a team of two with a kanban board

 NAIT Capstone Auto Door Lock is a project to develop a solution to prevent the hated experience of forgetting or reaching out to get the keys for a door and allowing consumers to walk in proximity of the door for the door to open.

 # NOTE